holochain/docs-pages/src/pages/resources/index.md

 Studying existing Holochain applications and tutorials can provide valuable insights and inspiration for your projects.
 Here are some resources to explore:

-* [Holochain Open Dev](https://github.com/holochain-open-dev) has a lot of applications from the community.
 * [Holochain Foundation sample apps](https://github.com/holochain-apps) contains application written by Holochain team members.
-* [Lightningrod Labs](https://github.com/lightningrodlabs/), a group formed by Holochain co-creator [Eric Harris-Braun](https://github.com/zippy), creates foundational hApps for the Holochain ecosystem to build their tools on.
-[Moss](https://github.com/lightningrodlabs/we) (formerly We) is a groupware container for composing multiple applets into one cohesive experience.
+* [Moss](https://github.com/lightningrodlabs/we) (formerly We) is a groupware container for composing multiple applets into one cohesive experience.
-* [Glass Bead Software](https://github.com/glassbeadsoftware/) produces Snapmail, a privacy-first intranet mail app.
+* [Snapmail](https://github.com/glassbeadsoftware/snapmail) is a privacy-first intranet mail app that doesn't need an intranet server.
-* [Darksoil Studio](https://github.com/darksoil-studio/) creates apps to help groups organize and do their work together.
-* [Harris-Braun Enterprises](https://github.com/h-be) has created [Acorn](https://acorn.software/), a unique project management app based around defining goals first, then figuring out what needs to be done in order to achieve those goals.
+* [Acorn](https://github.com/lightningrodlabs/acorn) is a unique project management app based around defining goals first, then figuring out what needs to be done in order to achieve those goals.
+* [Flux](https://github.com/fluxsocial/flux) is a communities app similar to Discord but allows add-ons for new content types such as long-form content and knowledge bases.

 ## Tutorials and training